 • started the current course on or after 1st September 2011 and before 1st September 2012, excluding 2011 gap year students; certain students starting an 'end-on' course on or after 1st September 2011; and certain students who start the present course on or after 1st September 2011 having had their status transferred to that course from a previous course.
-In general terms a '2011 cohort' student is not a '2012 cohort' student, a '2010 cohort' student, a "new system" student who is neither 2010, 2011 nor 2012 cohort' or an "old system" student'.
+In general terms a '2011 cohort' student is not a '2012 cohort' student, a '2010 cohort' student, a 'new system' student who is neither 2010, 2011 nor 2012 cohort or an 'old system' student.

-12. '2011 cohort' students in 2012/13 may be entitled to:
+12. '2011 cohort' students in 2013/14 may be entitled to:

-- an Assembly Learning Grant for living costs of up to £5,600, subject to an income assessment (Reg 41); - a loan to cover the fees payable up to a maximum of £3,465 (£1,725 in certain circumstances).
+- an Assembly Learning Grant for living costs of up to £5,780, subject to an income assessment (Regulation 44); - a loan to cover the fees payable up to a maximum of £3,465, or £3,575 if studying in Northern Ireland (£1,725, or £1,780 if studying in Northern Ireland, in certain circumstances).
 This is not subject to an income assessment and is repaid on an income contingent basis after the student has left the course; - a loan for living costs (repaid on an income contingent basis after leaving the course).
 The amount of loan payable is dependent on the amount of Assembly Learning Grant received.
-For those with household income exceeding £50,203, 25% of the loan is subject to an income assessment: - other grants for living costs: Disabled Students Allowances, Grants for Childcare Costs, Adult Dependants' Grant, Parents' Learning Allowance, grants for travel.
+For those with household income exceeding £50,488, 25% of the loan is subject to an income assessment; - other grants for living costs: Disabled Students' Allowances, Grants for Childcare Costs, Adult Dependants' Grant, Parents' Learning Allowance, grants for travel.